-Where P_1 is the immobilized amount of Alcalase[®] 2.4Land P_0 is the initial amount of Alcalase[®] 2.4L in the enzyme coupling solution determined by Bradford method.
+where P_1 is the immobilized amount of Alcalase[®] 2.4L and P_0 is the initial amount of Alcalase[®] 2.4L in the enzyme coupling solution determined by the Bradford method.
 All experiments were carried out in triplicate.
+The efficiency of immobilization was evaluated in terms of enzyme coupling yield.